— Researched and written by Dr. Sandip Roy.

-Being self-compassionate means being understanding and kind to yourself, the same way you’d be with someone you deeply care about.
+Self-compassion means being understanding, loving, and kind to yourself, the same way you’d be with someone you deeply care about, like your best friend.

-It means giving yourself a break when things don’t go right, and learning from your mistakes rather than beating yourself up about it.
+It also means giving yourself a break when things don’t go right rather than beating yourself up about it.